Cash Offer for Houses: Are They Legit or Scams?

 What is a cash offer?

+A cash offer means a buyer purchases a property by paying the full sale price upfront without taking out a mortgage.
 In real estate, a cash offer is when the buyer is willing to cover the cost of a home purchase with cash instead of a mortgage loan.
 Cash home buyers will typically deposit the funds via check or wire transfer in a matter of weeks.
+These funds are usually held in an escrow account by a neutral third party until closing, protecting both the buyer and seller during the transaction.

 This often makes for a hassle-free sale.
-It’s essential to keep in mind, however, that although they tend to be less in a cash sale, closing costs still need to be covered.
+It’s essential to keep in mind, however, that although they tend to be lower in a cash sale, closing costs still need to be covered.

 What kind of cash do buyers put in offers?